ThatBeaverDev/Constellation/README.md

-# Constellinux
+# nordOS
-Constellinux is a weird little system.
+nordOS is a web-based system, with the intent to be as UNIX / POSIX compliant as it can be.